 In this article, we will explore 5 key benefits of CMS for business.
 Then, we will run you through 11 must-have CMS features for enterprise success.

-This is the core purpose of a CMS that it can help you manage your digital assets.
-Be it textual or visual, a CMS platform will help you manage the data efficiently.
-It should help you on all the stages from editing to publishing.
+This is the core purpose of an enterprise CMS.
+It can help you manage your digital assets.
+Be it textual or visual, a CMS platform will help you manage data efficiently.
+It should help you with every stage – from editing to publishing.

 2. Everything in One Place

 There was a time when organizations had separate marketing teams for each channel.
 It seemed to be the most efficient way, especially where there were a variety of products to market and the audience was global.
 However, times have changed, and this approach is a bit stale now.
 It’s also redundant and expensive because separate teams were sending out the same content, which only made the whole thing dull.

 On the other hand, they were following different themes that were incoherent and inconsistent with the image of the brand.
 And, of course, separate teams meant more resources and more maintenance expenses.

 The best CMS for small business websites as well as for extensive projects will automate the publishing of your content and bring all the channels to one place.
 This makes it easier to manage the flow of content to websites, internal networks, social media and any other emerging channels, for that matter.
 The process becomes smoother, cheaper and faster, and the brand image remains consistent.

 A good enterprise CMS should not only allow you to publish your content, but also give you control over how to improve user experience.
 The best enterprise CMS will feature testing tools like the ever effective A/B testing or the useful customer engagement analyzer.

 It should help you set goals and eventually achieve them, and track your progress all the way.
 The system should track the customer’s journey, analyze the content and its outreach among the customers, and then produce feedback.